verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow/README.md

 **Note**: The `interval` option is the duration in seconds between file change checks.
 The default value is a bit too slow to my taste, so I use `1` second, which seems reasonable.
 You can use decimal numbers like `0.5` as well.

+We set the default `yarn start` task to run the `watch` task, because that's the task you will want to run most of the time.
+If you want to run `main` just one time, you can still do `yarn run main`.

 Alright, we're now good to go.

 - Run `yarn start`.
 It should print "Hello ES6" and start watching for changes.
-Try modifying `src/index.js` to make sure the  whole task flow is triggered again.
+Try modifying `src/index.js` to make sure the `main` task is triggered again when you save.

-**Note**: It is possible to prefix task names with `pre` or `post` (like `prebuild`), to trigger tasks before and after others.
-We could have for instance called `clean` in a `prebuild` task instead of chaining the two in one command separated by `&&`.
-This approach makes command lines shorter but I find that it actually reduces readability to have to jump up and down to look for any existing `pre` and `post` tasks when reading through our tasks.

 ## ES6